jkenton/CapableOne/_posts/2016-04-20-Swan-Swan-H-REM.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3_QG6tr9mjo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+I'm not going to fight anyone about this, but it seems like a reconstruction-era interchange between a northerner, and a southern peddler.

+If you would like to learn more about <a href="https://en.wikipedia.org/wiki/R.E.M.">R.E.M.</a>, here you go.

+I also recommend you listen to the podcast <a href="https://www.theincomparable.com/ump/48/">Unjustly Maligned #48 "R.E.M., Early"</a> featuring Merlin Mann.

 You know the rules.
 This song was in my head while getting ready for work today.